 Teacher relief for periods in excess of 30 working days should be through fixed-term arrangements on eduPay.
-Relief periods beyond six months should be subject to advertisement.
-If a casual relief teacher is used initially because the absence is believed to be short-term, the employment must be converted, where possible, to fixed-term immediately that it is recognised that the absence will extend beyond 30 days.
+If a casual relief teacher is used initially because the absence is believed to be short-term, the employment must be converted, where the teacher is absent on personal leave, to fixed-term immediately that it is recognised that the absence will extend beyond 30 days.